uport-project/veramo-website/docs/advanced/event_system.md

 sidebar_label: Event System
 ---

 The event system provides a way for components to interact in a decoupled way.
-Serto agents provide a simple event system where events can be emitted by application code or plugin and consumed asynchronously by event listeners.
+Veramo agents provide a simple event system where events can be emitted by application code or plugin and consumed asynchronously by event listeners.

 ### Emitting an event